Dynamic-Book/doc/3-References/100-DyboApp/README.md

 **Agenda** (class `DyAgenda`)

-The place to record teacher assignments (tasks.
-It follows the user times slots as:
+The place to record teacher assignments (tasks) during a given school year.
+It is modeled by the user times slots (See DyTimeSlot).

 * start (back-to-school day)
 * end  (end-of-school day)